 Is that true?
 No clue - but the cobblestone paving, Federal period row house, and gas lights mean you'll get some wonderful photos.

 The best views are looking up Acorn Street from West Cedar Street.

-Experience Boston's famous historic Beacon Hill neighborhood up close: stay in one of its wonderful hotels, such as luxury boutique Fifteen Beacon:
+Experience Boston's famous historic Beacon Hill neighborhood up close: Stay in one of these wonderful Beacon Hill hotels, such as luxury boutique Fifteen Beacon: